Challenges for Reinforcement Learning in Quantum Circuit Design: Quantum Circuit Designer

-\paragraph{Action} Given this observation, a suitable gate and the qubit(s) it should be applied to need to be chosen by the agent.
-To provide a balanced action space we propose to use an extension of the previously defined universal gate set, giving the agent a choice between an operation along the X- or Z-axis.
-Additionally, the agent can choose to perform a measurement $\mathcal{M}$ or terminate the current episode, resulting in the following operation choice $o \in \Gamma = \{\mathbb{M}, \mathbb{Z}, \mathbb{X}, \mathbb{T}\}$.
-Performing operations after a measurement is discarded.
-Once all available qubits are measured, the episode is terminated.
-If not terminated, an episode is truncated as soon as the maximal circuit depth $\delta$ is reached.
-Furthermore, the agent needs to choose one qubit to apply the operation $q$ and one control qubit $c$, $\Omega = \{q,c\} \in [0,\eta-1]^2$.
-For terminate and measurement operations, qubit and control information is discarded.
-If the operation qubit equals the control qubit, an uncontrolled operation is performed, resulting in the following set of gates $\mathbb{G}=\{\B{RX}, \B{CX}, \B{P}, \B{CP} \}$ to be applied:
+Given this observation, the agent needs to choose a suitable action consisting of three fragments: The operation $\Gamma$, the target $\Omega$, and the parameter $\Phi$.
+To provide a balanced action space, we propose using an extension of the previously defined universal gate set, giving the agent a choice between controlled or uncontrolled operations along the $\mathbb{X}$ or $\mathbb{Z}$ axis.
+Additionally, the agent can choose to terminate the current episode, resulting in the following operation choice $\Gamma \in \{\mathbb{Z}, \mathbb{X}, \mathbb{T}\}$.
+Upon episode termination, all unused qubits are disregarded.
+Thus, the additional \textit{terminate} action $ \mathbb{T}$ enables the optimization of compact yet effective architectures within the defined limits for available qubits $\eta$ and feasible depth $\delta$.
+If not terminated, an episode is truncated once the maximum circuit depth $\delta$ is reached.
+Secondly, the agent needs to choose the target of the operation, one qubit $q$ for applying the operation, and one control qubit $c$, $\Omega = \{q,c\} \in [0,\eta-1]^2$.
+For the \textit{terminate} operation, the target fragment is discarded.
+If the operation qubit equals the control qubit, an uncontrolled operation is performed, resulting in the following set of gates $\mathbb{G}=\{\B{RX}, \B{CX}, \B{P}, \B{CP} \}$ (cf. Eqs.~\eqref{eq:CX}-\eqref{eq:CP}) to be applied: